 More about John M. Jackson: Biography | Experience | Involvement | News

 B.B.A., with high honors

 , Davenport College

 - Author, Recent Decisions Section of the Illinois Bar Journal

-Mr. Jackson has been specially admitted in state or federal courts in Arizona, California, Delaware, Florida, Georgia, Idaho, Massachusetts, New Jersey, and Virginia.
+Mr. Jackson has been specially admitted in state or federal courts in Arizona, California, Delaware, Florida, Georgia, Idaho, Massachusetts, New Jersey, Utah and Virginia.
 He has also been specially admitted to participate in Inter Partes Review proceedings before the Patent Trial and Appeal Board.